Classical Mathematical Methods in Engineering

 Text:

 Purchasing of the text is recommended but not strictly required; any edition should do, but the fourth edition is the one I will use.
 According to my recollection, some earlier editions were a bit better, so if you can find one of those you might get it...also for some diversity.
 I will type up and post assignments, so you should be able to get precise problem statements without the text.
 If you need additional reading or review, I will mostly tell you to obtain and look at a copy of Haberman.
 I may type up some notes of my own from time to time.
-I will certainly do that for the introductory material of the first week or so.
-Of course, you are also encouraged to listen to the lectures and discuss any questions you have (with me) during the lectures or during office hours.
-I really like for students to ask good questions.
+Of course, you are also encouraged to listen to the lectures and discuss any questions you have (with me or others) during the lectures or during office hours.
+Private discussions among students during the lecture are not particularly encouraged, but I really like for students to ask good questions.
 Beyond that, any decent calculus text (Salas, Hille, and Etgen, Thomas, Schwarz, Stewart, Anton,...) should provide adequate prerequisite reading, assuming of course you know stuff like algebra and trigonometry (maybe a little arithmetic).
 Above all don't worry.
 You don't have to be a math whiz when you start my course...just when you finish it.

 Supplemental Texts: